SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Shadowed Highlands/Shadowed Highlands.md

 A rugged and misty landscape, the Shadowed Highlands are a collection of mountains, dense forests, and hidden valleys.
-The [[Tasmanianite]]s have carved out settlements in the mountain cliffs and the valleys below.
+The Tasmanianites have carved out settlements in the mountain cliffs and the valleys below.
 Stone towers loom above, while below, the towns are illuminated by bioluminescent plants.
 The air is thick with the scent of ancient pine and the resonance of distant drums.

-**The Shadowed Highlands - Province of the [[Tasmanianite]]s**
+**The Shadowed Highlands - Province of the Tasmanianites**

 **Size of Province:**
 Expansive territory of mountains, dense forests, and hidden valleys spanning across a vast and rugged terrain.